 An aerial view of Charity Hospital in New Orleans c.
 1965.
 Learn more »

-Built by the Public Works Administration (PWA) between 1936 and 1940, Charity Hospital is a twenty-story Art Deco skyscraper in New Orleans.
+Built by the Public Works Administration (PWA) between 1936 and 1940, Charity Hospital is a twenty-story art deco skyscraper in New Orleans.
 Designed by the architectural firm of Weiss, Dreyfous and Seiferth, the hospital is the architecture centerpiece of the Medical Center of Louisiana of New Orleans, administered by Louisiana State University.
-Until damage from Hurricane Katrina forced its closure in 2005, Charity was second-oldest (after Bellevue Hospital in New York City) continually operating public hospital in the United States.
+Until damage from Hurricane Katrina flooding forced its closure in 2005, Charity was the second-oldest (after Bellevue Hospital in New York City) continually-operating public hospital in the United States.

 Long’s assassination in 1935 broke the stalemate.
 Charity’s proposal was reactivated, and the PWA approved the projected and awarded Weiss, Dreyfous, and Seiferth the construction contract.
 Construction of the $12 million hospital began in 1936.
 The building was to be twenty stories tall, but New Orleans’s spongy soil made the task more difficult.
 Timber pilings were driven twenty-five feet deep and the building rose; then it began to sink.
 Though this was to be expected in a building of this size and weight, engineers from Harvard and Yale universities were called in after nine inches of subsidence.
 After conducting tests, they declared the structure sound, though they recommended some additional bracing.
 The building finally settled three and a half years later, after sinking about eighteen inches.